wp-plugins/event-espresso-decaf/readme.txt

 == Changelog ==

+> **IMPORTANT NOTE TO EE 3.1 users and EE4.p users!
+You may be getting incorrect update notifications to install this version in your WordPress Dashboard.
+Please ignore that update notification and do NOT upgrade to this version.
+We're currently investigating why this is happening.**

 = Important Note =

 Backup your WordPress before installing any updates.
 Please see our article on [Backing Up your WordPress Site](http://eventespresso.com/wiki/how-to-back-up-your-site/?utm_source=wordpress_org&utm_medium=link&utm_content=changelog&utm_campaign=ee4_decaf_plugin_changelog_tab).